Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 - All students will receive an AIAA Certificate of Completion at the end of the course

-- Illustrative application examples are included to enhance the learning experience - ballistic missile and lunar trajectories; orbital transfer, intercept, and rendezvous guidance problems; perturbed orbit simulations of LEO and GEO satellites; close-proximity orbits around an irregular-shaped asteroid; and planetary defense missions design
+This course introduces the fundamental problems of classical astrodynamics, such as the two-body problem, Kepler’s problem, Lambert’s problem, and orbit perturbations - This course will include astrodynamical application examples to enhance the learning experience: ballistic missile and lunar trajectories; orbital transfer, intercept, and rendezvous guidance problems; orbit analysis and simulation of LEO and GEO satellites; hypersonic entry guidance and counter hypersonics

 OVERVIEW